igor-chernetsky/csv-test/README.md

 4. Rup the project locally `npm start`

-On the homepage user can upload a csv file for analysis On the status page user can observe dynamic memory usage and time for analysing uploaded file.
+On the homepage user can upload a csv file for analysis On the status page user can observe dynamic memory usage for the last 2 minutes and time for analysing 15 last uploaded file.

+The following environment variable can be set to restrict the file loading:
+CSVTEST_MAX_FILES - max count of the simultaneously loading files CSVTEST_MAX_TIME - max time of analysing of single file CSVTEST_MAX_MEMORY - max size of used heap